backstage/backstage/.changeset/many-kangaroos-raise.md

 '@backstage/plugin-catalog': patch
 ---

-Added emptyContent property to CatalogTable and DefaultCatalogPage to support customization for emptyContent of the Catalog Table.
+Added `emptyContent` property to CatalogTable and DefaultCatalogPage to support customization of the Catalog Table.